jakerudolph/matlab_standards/matlab_standards.md

 **Description:** GUIs **MUST** be resizable for personal computers.
 Consider using grid layouts to ensure resizability.

-**Rationale:** The size of a GUI may vary between an individual's personal computer, and an operator interface in the control room.
+**Rationale:** The size of a GUI can vary between an individual's personal computer, and an operator interface in the control room.
 GUIs should be usable on both.

 ## GUI Documentation